 By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

-Snack food industry sources say that people snack more these days because of “frenzied” lives that lead to on-the-go-eating and a tendency to substitute meals with several smaller snacks.
+According to snack food industry sources, people are snacking more these days because of “frenzied” lives that lead to on-the-go-eating and a tendency to substitute meals with several smaller snacks.

-The bulk of sales involve the usual not-so-healthy junk like chips, pretzels, cookies, cake, donuts, ice cream, and other food items high in sugar, salt, and the wrong kind of fat.
-However, according to Nielsen, a leading global marketing and consumer information company, there’s a substantial and growing interest among snackers for more options that accommodate health, indulgence, and the “easy-to-eat meal alternative.”
+Unfortunately, the bulk of snack sales involves the usual not-so-healthy junk like chips, pretzels, cookies, cake, donuts, ice cream, and other food items high in sugar, salt, and the wrong kind of fat.
+However, according to Nielsen, a leading global marketing and consumer information company, there’s a substantial and growing interest among snackers for healthier options that are also “easy-to-eat meal alternatives.”